raganwald-deprecated/homoiconic/2008-11-07/from_birds_that_compose_to_method_advice.markdown

 		# do stuff...
 	end

-	after :something do |parameter|
+	after :something do |return_value|
 		# stuff to do AFTER we do stuff...
 	end

+The difference between before and after advice is that after advice is consumes and transforms whatever the method returns, while before advice consumes and transforms the parameters to the method.

 We _could_ copy, paste and modify our bluebird code for the before methods to create after methods.
 But before you rush off to implement that, you might want to think about a few interesting "real world" requirements:

 1. If you define before and after methods in any order, the final result should be that all of the before methods are run before the main method, then all of the after methods.
 This is not part of combinatory logic, but it's the standard behaviour people expect from before and after methods.
+2. You should be able to apply the same advice to more than one method, for example by writing `after :foo, :bar do ... end`
+3. If you declare parameters for before advice, whatever it returns will be used by the next method, just like the example above.
+If you do not declare parameters for before advice, whatever it returns should be ignored.
+The same goes for after advice.
-2. If you override the main method, the before and after methods should still work.
+4. If you override the main method, the before and after methods should still work.
-3. The blocks provided should execute in the receiver's scope, like method bodies.
+5. The blocks provided should execute in the receiver's scope, like method bodies.

 One implementation meeting these requirements is here: [before\_and\_after\_advice.rb](http://github.com/raganwald/homoiconic/tree/master/2008-11-07/before_and_after_advice.rb "before_and_after_advice.rb").
 Embedded in a lot of extra moving parts, the basic pattern of composing methods is still evident: